santipensotti/rocAlution/docs/reference/rocALUTION-api-basics.rst

 Local operators and vectors
 ---------------------------

-The local operators and vectors correspond to the local metrices and stencils, and local vectors.
+The local operators and vectors correspond to the local matrices and stencils, and local vectors.
 The term "local" implies the fact that they stay on a single system.
 A system can contain several CPUs via UMA or NUMA memory system, as well as an accelerator.

 .. doxygenclass:: rocalution::LocalMatrix
 .. doxygenclass:: rocalution::LocalStencil